 Normally for big travel days we always try to travel in the morning so that we are on the road early and have time to get to our hotel and get check in while its daylight.

-Which class of bus to take?
+Which class of bus do you recommend to take?

 - Executive Class